usrshare/lincity/README.md

 * Removed the help screen invoked on left-clicking items for the first time
 * Added the ability to scroll the map screen by left-dragging on the map
 * Switched (not perfectly) the build system from automake to cmake
+* Replaced SVGAlib dependency with libSDL.
+Enable it by adding `-Duse_sdl=1` to the cmake parameters.
+It almost works.